 The information within our reports is reviewed by Jacobs and Deloitte or any other independent assurance provider.
-They check the information and also the process to gather this information.
-The data assurance process for our annual performance report is certified to the ISO9001: 2015 guality management system (QMS) standard.
+The data assurance process for our annual performance report is certified to the ISO9001: 2015 quality management system (QMS) standard.

 Audit Committee and Board